-TABLE 4.
-Threshold-weighted ES and VS for the three forecasting strategies with emphasis on each heat event level.
+Table 4: Threshold-weighted ES and VS for the three forecasting strategies with emphasis on each heat event level.
 The weight and chaining functions used within the scores are discussed in the text.
-Below each score is a 95% confidence interval for the corresponding skill score, with the COSMO-E forecasts used as reference.
-For readability, all scores for level two and three heat events have been scaled by 10, and those for level four by 100.
-The skill scores are unaffected by this scaling.
+For readibility, all scores for level two and three heat events have been scaled by 10, and those for level four by 100.

-FIG. 8.
-Conditional PIT histograms (left) and conditional PIT reliability diagrams (right) for the three forecasting strategies at a lead time of three days.
+Figure 8: Conditional PIT histograms (left) and conditional PIT reliability diagrams (middle) for the three forecasting strategies at a lead time of three days.
 Emphasis is on daily mean temperatures that exceed 25°C. Standard reliability diagrams (right) also show the conditional event probabilities (CEP) given the forecast probability that the threshold will be exceeded.